Last week I asked for your input and help to define 21st Century idols. A huge thank you to those of you who shared your thoughts.

 Love the Lord your God with all your heart, all your soul, all your mind, and all your strength.
 Mark 12:30

 Loving God with all we are means making Him, and only Him, the center of our lives.
 It means living to obey, worship, trust, honor, and glorify Him.
-Loving God means loving and serving people so that we might show them how much He loves them.
+Loving God means loving and serving people to show them how much He loves them.

 Nothing for personal glory.
-Everything for His glory.
+Everything for God’s glory.

 Our struggle with selfishness will be with us until we die, but by God’s grace and with His help we don’t need to give in to the temptation of 21st Century Idols.